 is drawing vigorish.
 It will be because it allows i2 to bring its

+tremendous assets to the market more effectively.
 The prosecution wants the cash flow to improve.
 Already, it appears that

 this quarter will be better, since these substantial deals